Head of Faculty

-This qualification is designed for learners with an interest in food and cookery.
-It will provide you with experience of using different cooking techniques and methods to enable you to use these within further education or apprenticeships.
-It will give you a basic understanding of the skills required for a career in food.
+This qualification is designed for learners with an interest in Hospitality and Catering.
+It will provide you with experience of the hospitality industry with a practical focus on the catering aspect.
+The course will give learners a basic understanding of the skills required for a career in food and hospitality.

 BTEC Performing Art – DRAMA

 BTEC PERFORMING ARTS TECH AWARD LEVEL 1 &2 (DRAMA)

 Students will study three components which are equivalent to one GCSE.